-However, for perhaps the first time in years, you finally know you’re not crazy… You now know for certain that there’s been “something going on!”
+At the same time, for perhaps the first time in years, you finally know you’re not crazy … any doubts or suspicions you’ve had have been confirmed.
+You now know for certain that there’s been “something going on!”

 If you’re like me, the years your partner and you spent together flashed before your eyes and everything you ever suspected, doubted, or couldn’t quite put together fell into place.
 You “saw” the people, places and incidents in which your partner acted out practically under your nose.
 Everything suddenly made sense.

 Personally speaking, memories and realizations kept surfacing in the days, weeks, and months after discovering my partner’s addiction and double-life, as did the feelings of betrayal, grief, embarrassment, and rage.
-These feelings were unannounced, and raw, and kept me from being able to concentrate on much of anything else.
+These feelings came unannounced, they were raw, painful, overwhelming, and often kept me from being able to concentrate on pretty much anything else.

-These are just some of the feelings that can occur when you discover your partner is a sex addict…
+These are just some of the feelings that occur when you discover your partner is a sex addict.

 So I know what it’s like to experience a tsunami of realizations and disturbing memories as your mind struggles to come to terms with who your partner was with, when, where, and what they were doing.
 Eruptions of anger can occur numerous times each day, sleep (when you can get it) is often filled with the same disturbing thoughts as your waking hours.
 The magnitude of the betrayal only seems to grow with time.

 Perhaps worst of all, you don’t know who to turn to or speak with about such an embarrassing and disgraceful situation … Who can you trust when you’re no longer sure you even trust yourself?

 Who can possibly understand what you’re going through?!?